Skip to main content

 As a carer, seeing a loved one's behaviour change can also be difficult and distressing.

-It is important to remember that you are not alone.
-Help and support are available.
+Remember, you are not alone.
+Help and support is available.
 It can help to talk to someone about your worries.

 • Coping with dementia behaviour changes